txodds/tx-on-chain/README.md

 ### Example

 Prediction might concern the margin of difference between the counts of touchdowns in Q2 of the game.
 In this case, Q2 is the **stat period**.
 The question is when it is predicted this margin will have occurred.
-The **claim period** could be set to end of Q2, that is what is known in the TxODDS scores product as HT--the hal-time break in the game.
+The **claim period** could be set to end of Q2, that is what is known in the TxODDS scores product as HT--the half-time break in the game.

 Another prediction could be set to be based on a stat that is related to the first half of the game, so the **stat period** could be easily adjusted to become H1 and then the nature of the prediction changes accordingly.